Ed Schultz: The Ed Show

 On April 1, 2009, MSNBC announced the launch of The Ed Show, anchored by Schultz.
 The program replaced the 6 p.m. show 1600 Pennsylvania Avenue with David Shuster, who moved to the 3 p.m. to 5 p.m. slot.
 The Ed Show debuted at 6 p.m. on Monday, April 6, 2009.
 At the close of 2010, Schultz made The Nation's Progressive Honor Roll as the Most Valuable TV Voice and was deemed the "most populist of MSNBC's hosts".

+On September 23, 2009, Schultz stated on-air that Republicans “want to see you dead” and “make money off your dead corpse.”
+In response, House Republicans called on MSNBC to condemn the segment and demanded an apology from Schultz.

 After Keith Olbermann left MSNBC, The Ed Show moved to the 10 p.m.
-ET time slot on January 24, 2011.
+ET time slot on January 24, 2011, while The Last Word with Lawrence O'Donnell moved to Olbermann's old time slot.

 On August 15, 2011, Schultz used an edited video clip of Texas Governor Rick Perry at a rally talking about the national debt crisis.
 Governor Perry said "getting America back to work is the most important issue that faces this country, being able to pay off $14.5 trillion or $16 trillion worth of debt.
 That big black cloud that hangs over America, that debt that is so monstrous."
 The audio of the clip was cut off after "America", so Schultz's audience did not hear "that debt that is so monstrous".
 Governor Perry refers to the debt before and after the "big black cloud" statement.
 Schultz said, "That black cloud Perry is talking about is President Barack Obama."
 The following day on his TV show Schultz apologized for taking Governor Perry out of context.
 "We did not present the full context of those statements and we should have ...
 No doubt about it, it was a mistake and we regret the error ... we should not have included it in our coverage."